 Yahoo!
 We are ready to plant.
 It cost me nothing to set this garden up since I used things I had around the homestead but even if you don’t have those things at the moment they are very easy to come by.

 I spent a few days working on it before fall and made a quick garden planting plan.
-(Read: How to Plant a Vegetable Garden in 7 Simple Steps).
 I found that I like giving each crop a whole bed instead of mixing them up but you can do it any way you want.

 A few weeks later, we were ready for harvest!
 This garden served us well all the way to Thanksgiving.
-After Thanksgiving, I put it to sleep.
-(Read: Preparing Your Garden For Winter So You Have Nothing To Do In The Spring).
+After Thanksgiving, I put my gardens to sleep for the winter.

 I am looking forward to using it again in the spring.
 I really enjoyed having a smaller garden close to the house.
 It was super easy to care for and to plant and harvest.
 This one is right outside my back door.
 I might set up another one in the front this spring.